viktorwinschel/moma/docs/src/index.md

 # MoMa: Central Banks for All and Everything

-A Julia package implementing a Monetary Macro Accounting (MoMa) of Menéndez and Winschel.
+This Julia package implements a Monetary Macro Accounting (MoMa) system of Menéndez and Winschel.
-To be extended with categorical tools of Memory Evolutive Systems (MES) of Ehresmann and Vanbremeersch.
+It is modeled with categorical tools of Memory Evolutive Systems (MES) of Ehresmann and Vanbremeersch.
+By that we can model multi-level, hierarchical systems like micro, meso and macro economies are.

 The monetary theory of MoMa works for national accounting, sectors and companies but also for within companies as holdings with subsidiaries